-As you will see in this lesson, there’s more than one way to translate this word in Italian.
+As you will see in this lesson, there is more than one way to translate this word in Italian.
 Why is that?
 Read on to find out!

-Oggi is the most common translation for today in Italian.
+Oggi is the most common way to say today in Italian.

-Its pronunciation is similar to ohj-jee and it comes from the Latin hodie, short form for hoc die meaning “in this day”.
+Its pronunciation is similar to ohj-jee and it comes from the Latin hodie, the shortened form for hoc die, which means “on this day”.

 Ti chiamo oggi verso sera.
 Ora devo andare!

-I’ll call you today around evening.
+I’ll call you today around the evening.
 I have to go now!

 Oggi sei impegnato?
 Vorrei che mi aiutassi a riparare la rete.